The Archetypal Hero

 Along the way, you may become attached to the trials and desires of the pink enveloper, but by the end you realize that Kirby’s playful facade is just a cover for his performance as a Carl Jung archetype: the hero.

 Kirby, used to having quite the refreshing naps, awakens to find that he did not get his usually-reinvigorating shut-eye.
 He realizes that no one is having dreams, so he goes to the Dream Fountain to find his arch nemsis King DeDeDe bathing in the waters.
-King Dedede has destroyed the dream rod into several pieces and has spread it amongst the land.
+King Dedede destroys the dream rod into several pieces and spreads it amongst the land.
 Kirby then decides to track down the 7 star pieces to make the Dream Rod anew, bring peace back to the Dream Fountain and to restore nap-time for all of Dream Land.

 While this is the nth reiteration of the hero cycle, I think a further dive into Kirby’s actions is worth while to really realize his complete encapsulation of the hero archetype.

 Carl Jung described the hero as having a core desire to prove their self-worth through courageous acts to prove their competence and strength.
 To try and not play the template too closely, Kirby is made to have a combination of playful, cute and serendipitous success.
 One is never completely sold that Kirby is a “hero” in a traditional sense, which makes his fulfillment of all sides of the archetype unexpected.